-We continue to read on social media to buy smartphones made in India or made by Indian brands like Xolo, Lava, Micromax or Intex.
-Or let’s buy from Samsung or Apple and ban the Chinese brands like Lenovo, Huawei, Oppo, Vivo or Xiaomi.
+We continue to read on social media to buy smartphones Made in India or made by Indian brands like Xolo, Lava, Micromax or Intex.
+In addition to Indian brands to buy from Samsung or Apple.
+Most of all not to buy from the Chinese brands like Lenovo, Huawei, Oppo, Vivo or Xiaomi.

 But the questions I continue to ask myself is Do we have a 100% made in India smartphone?
-Or is the expectation of having 100% made in India smartphone not correct?
-What is the difference between a Made in India smartphone or Assembled in India smartphone?
+Or is the expectation to have a 100% made in India smartphone incorrect?
+Further, What is the difference between a Made or Assembled in India smartphone?

 Made in India Smartphones By Indian Mobile Brands – How Things Work

-As per a report by Hindustan Times, there is a 373% increase in the value of smartphones made in India from just Rs.
+As per a recent report by Hindustan Times, there is a 373% increase in the value of smartphones made in India, from just Rs.
 19,000 crore in 2014-15 to Rs.
 90,000 crore in 2016-17.
-A tremendous growth and Flextronics ( the company which makes phones for Huawei, Lenovo, Motorola) at Chennai based plant can make 10 million smartphones a month at the 100 Acre campus in Chennai.
+A tremendous growth and Flextronics ( the company that makes phones for Huawei, Lenovo, Motorola) at Chennai based plant can make 10 million smartphones a month, at their 100 Acre campus.

-Let’s talk about Indian brands first, Micromax launched a smartphone called as Micromax Dual 5 in India couple of months back which is a copy of Qiku 360 Q5 a Chinese mobile.
-They recently launched another phone called Yu Yureka black which is also a copy of Wiko U Feel Prime a Chinese mobile.
+Notably, Micromax launched a smartphone called as Micromax Dual 5 in India couple of months back that is a copy of Qiku 360 Q5 a Chinese mobile.
+Additionally, Micromax launched another mobile, Yu Yureka black, a copy of Wiko U Feel Prime.

-There are lots of ODMs in China, Original designer and Manufacturing companies which make smartphones at their factories and give them to brands to relabel it and sell it.
+Further, there are lots of ODMs in China (Original designer and Manufacturing companies) that make smartphones at their factories and give them to brands to relabel and sell.

-Recently a new Chinese ODM which used to make phones for Micromax in the past is entering India.
-The brand is called Topwise and will be launching the Comio S1 phone in India soon.
+Recently, a new Chinese ODM that used to make phones for Micromax in the past is launching its brand in India.
+The brand is called Topwise and will launch the Comio S1 phone in India soon.

-Now Topwise will not make phones for Micromax which they used to sell in India but top wise will sell the smartphones directly.
+Notably, Topwise will not make phones for Micromax henceforth but will sell its label.

 Can Read More – 5 Most Popular Phones in India in 2017 – Xiaomi and Samsung Rules

-According to a report by Business Standard published in May 2017 – Only 2% of the Value addition is done in India with regards to Mobile manufacturing.
-Under the Phased Manufacturing Program by the Ministry of Electronics they want to raise this number in the next 10 years.
+According to a report by Business Standard published in May 2017, only 2% of the Value addition is done in India about Mobile manufacturing.
+Also, under the Phased Manufacturing Program by the Ministry of Electronics, the plan is to increase the value addition to 10% in next few years.

 Why Assemble or Make Phones in India?

-Intex, Xolo, Lava, Micromax and Karbonn who all followed the same business model and earned profits in the past are now struggling as Chinese are selling the same phones directly to the Indian buyers than going through these brands.
-It is more like cutting the middle man.
+Intex, Xolo, Lava, Micromax, and Karbonn followed the similar business model and earned profits in the past but are now struggling as Chinese are selling the same phones directly to the Indian buyers at cheaper rates.
+It is more like cutting the middleman.

-Now they mostly assemble phones in India, I did not say they make phones in India, but it is mostly an assembly of imported parts from China and other countries like Taiwan.
-Notably, China was always benefitting and is still with the sale of parts and whole phone units.
+Now Indian brands assemble phones in India.
+Notably, they don’t make phones in India; it is mostly an assembly of imported parts (PSB, Screen, body, etc.) from China and other countries like Taiwan.

-Even the iPhone and Samsung phones are not made in India the iPhone SE is assembled in Bangalore and Samsung has a factory in Noida to assemble phones but certainly, there are many components which are imported from China and other countries.
+Even, the iPhone and Samsung phones are not made in India.
+The iPhone-SE is assembled in Bangalore and Samsung has a factory in Noida to assemble phones, but indeed, there are many components imported from China and other countries.

-It is also good for the economy as there is employment generation in the country and also helps the Indian economy.
+In fact, It is good for the economy, as there is employment generation, and help create ancillary industries.

-But the bottom line still is same the parts are imported from China, Taiwan, Korea or other countries where there are manufacturing plants for processors, display panels, motherboards, Ram and other components.
+But the bottom line is still same; the parts are imported from China, Taiwan, Korea or other countries.
+As they have manufacturing plants for processors, display panels, motherboards, Ram and other components.

 100% Made in India Smartphones?

-We can’t make a Qualcomm Snapdragon or MediaTek processor in India the investment required for such a plant is huge and also to manufacture motherboard parts there is also a requirement of mineral elements which may not be available in India in abundant quantities.
+We can’t make a Qualcomm or MediaTek processor in India, the investment required for such a plant is huge.
+Further, to manufacture motherboard parts, there is also a requirement of mineral elements that may not be available in India in abundant quantities.

-Also, there are huge semiconductor manufacturing units in China and Taiwan with cutting edge R&D which is difficult to replicate.
-Several other parts like the display panels and motherboards are made in other countries and are imported from there.
+Also, there are huge semiconductor manufacturing units in China and Taiwan with cutting-edge R&D that is difficult to replicate.
+Several other parts such as the display panels and motherboards are made in other countries and imported.

-So if we think there is a 100% made in India smartphone then we are not being serious.
-It is also not going to be possible in the near future.
-But there are many assembled in India smartphones which are sold in the market and some of the parts for these are also made in India.
+So, if we think there is a 100% made in India smartphone, then we need to get our facts right.
+Moreover, it is also not going to be possible in the near future.
+Consequently, there are many Assembled in India phones available.

-JIO phone – Some days back JIO phone was in news and since it is really cheap the units are also imported from China and they may assemble it here in India as well but again the processor and other parts will need to be imported.
+JIO phone – Some days back JIO phone was in the news, and since it is very affordable, the units are also imported from China.

-Dongles for Airtel, Vodafone and Idea are mostly made by Huawei and ZTE which are both Chinese and these are sold under the brand name of the Indian telecom operators.
+Dongles for Airtel, Vodafone, and Idea are mostly made by Huawei and ZTE, both Chinese brands.
+Notably, these are sold under the brand name of the Indian telecom operators.

 Concluding Thoughts – Made in India Smartphones

-“Make in India” is a good initiative and will help the Indian economy in the long run.
+In conclusion, “Make in India” is a good initiative, and will help the Indian economy in the long run.
 But for now, the reality is what I have stated above.